profaust93/MyTi/src/main/webapp/resources/bower_components/holderjs/README.md

 Automatically sized placeholders
 --------------------------------

-If you'd like to avoid Holder enforcing an image size, use the ``auto`` flag like so:
+If you'd like to avoid Holder enforcing an imagePath size, use the ``auto`` flag like so:

 ```html
 <img data-src="holder.js/200x200/auto">